kaishx/wfa/README.md

-# An Exploration into Pairs Trading 4 Decades after its Popularization
+# An Exploration into Pairs Trading, 40 Years Later...

 *This is written informally and is intended to be more blog-like so I never make formal references.*